Best Wireless Home Security Systems of 2025

 How Do Wireless Security Systems Work?

 Wireless security systems typically connect devices together using a wireless protocol.
-This could include Wi-Fi, Bluetooth, Z-Wave, and Zigbee, although some use a proprietary radio frequency to make their devices talk.
-Most wireless systems also connect to a monitoring center for professional monitoring, and they do that wirelessly too.
-Internet-connected systems are the most common, although cellular systems are much more reliable.
+This could include Wi-Fi, Bluetooth, or cellular data, although some use a proprietary radio frequency to make their devices talk.
+Internet-connected systems are the most common, with some offering cellular backup for reliability.

 Are There Benefits to Using a Wireless Home Security System?